 Your expert tour guides will be able to provide you with detailed information about the country, people, history, culture, etc., and offer advice and assistance for organising your trip.
 They can also help with room allocation and look forward to welcoming you with initial information and a welcoming drink.
 Here you will find out all you need to know and useful information about the trip.
 We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of landscape that Turkey has to offer, and learn all about the country and its people.
 Although your trip already includes a comprehensive package, you also have the option of choosing added extras on arrival.
 We recommend booking the following packages when you get there, as some hotels on the tour are situated out of town in idyllic countryside, which means you can benefit from special rates.

-This package includes five lunchtime meals plus the following additional events: Trip to Aspendos (incl. lunch), Cappadocia evening (incl. local drinks and a show), whirling dervishes show: £135 per person (bookable on arrival).
+Explorer package: This package includes six lunchtime meals plus the following additional events: Trip to Aspendos, Cappadocia evening (incl. local drinks and a show), whirling dervishes show: £135 per person (bookable on arrival).

 Customs regulations for travellers to Turkey: